TAX HELP & RESOLUTION ATTORNEY IN BRIGHTON, MICHIGAN

 - Now, a taxpayer who owes as much as $50,000 in back taxes may qualify for streamlined installment agreements, in which the taxpayer has up to 72 months (six years) to repay the debts through monthly direct debits to their bank accounts.

 In order to resolve tax problems with the IRS, the taxpayer must be compliant.
 Compliance means that the taxpayer has all required tax returns filed and is correctly paying their taxes in the current tax year.
-John can assist you with the preparing and filing of missing returns and has strategies to assist you with correctly paying your current year taxes.
+I can assist you with the preparing and filing of missing returns and has strategies to assist you with correctly paying your current year's taxes.

-For more information on all the tax resolution services we provide, call the firm’s office in Brighton at 810-355-6009 or use the online email form to schedule an appointment.
-We work with clients throughout Michigan.
+For more information on all the tax resolution services I provide, call my firm's office in Brighton or use the online email form to schedule an appointment.
+I work with clients throughout Michigan, including the areas of Ann Arbor, Southfield, Oakland County, including Flint, Washtenaw County, or Bloomfield Hills.